Does Botox Work For Chronic Migraine?

 A recent patient I saw was getting Botox and taking hydrocodone from the same doctor.
 In my opinion patients should be educated about medication overuse headache and detoxed before Botox is ever considered.
 Most of these patients pass right on into episodic headache and do well.

 For good migraine treatment consider:

-Limit all headache medication to no more that 2 days a week, except maybe DHE.
-Don't take opioid narcotics or butalbital.
+Limit all headache medication to no more than 2 days a week, except maybe DHE or timolol eye drops.
+Again, don't take opioid narcotics or butalbital.